CE Mark FAQ

-By affixing the CE marking to a product, the manufacturer declares on his/her sole responsibility that the product is in conformity with the essential requirements of the applicable directives providing for its affixing and that the relevant conformity assessment procedures have been fulfilled.
-Products bearing the CE marking are presumed to be in compliance with the applicable directives and hence benefit from free circulation in the European Market.
+By affixing the CE mark to a product, the manufacturer declares on his/her sole responsibility that the product is in conformity with the essential requirements of the applicable directives providing for its affixing and that the relevant conformity assessment procedures have been fulfilled.
+Products bearing the CE mark are presumed to be in compliance with the applicable directives and hence benefit from free circulation in the European Market.

 No. The CE marking only signals that all essential requirements have been fulfilled when the product was manufactured.
 The CE marking is not a mark of origin, as it does not indicate that the product was manufactured in the European Union.
-Consequently, a product affixed with the CE marking may have been produced anywhere in the world.
+Consequently, a product affixed with the CE mark may have been produced anywhere in the world.

 Are all CE marked products tested and approved by authorities?

 No. In fact, the assessment of the conformity of the products with the legislative requirements applying to them is the sole responsibility of the manufacturer.
 The manufacturer affixes the CE marking and drafts the EC Declaration of Conformity.
 Only products which are regarded as presenting a high risk to the public interest, e.g. pressure vessels, lifts and certain machine tools, require conformity assessment by a third party, i.e. a notified body.

 Can we be sure that a product affixed with the CE marking is safe?